dmcartor/MDMR/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs, or NOTEs when run locally on OS X or Windows 7.
+There were no ERRORs or WARNINGs, or NOTEs.

-Win-builder returned no ERRORs or WARNINGs, but the following NOTE, representing the first-time submission of this package:

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'Daniel B. McArtor <dmcartor@nd.edu>'
-New submission

 ## Downstream dependencies
 No other packages depend on MDMR